atolye15/crna-recipe/README.md

 }
 ```

-Finally we install type definitions for storybook since we're using Typescript.
+Lastly, because we use typescript in the project, we need to install the type definition for storybook.

 ```bash
 yarn add @types/storybook__react-native --dev